Home » Easy » Stocking Holder Chalkboard

-Today’s Christmas stocking holder uses a headboard just like this, except one of the spindles was broken.
-I made two projects out of this twin headboard. along with this Christmas stocking holder, I also made a headboard shelf with the lower portion of the headboard.
+Today’s Christmas stocking holder uses a headboard like this, except one spindle was broken.
+I made two projects out of this twin headboard.
+Along with this Christmas stocking holder, I also made a headboard shelf with the lower portion of the headboard.

-I used a reciprocating saw to separate the lower portion of the headboard (shelf project) from the upper part of the headboard that will become a Christmas Stocking holder.
+I used a reciprocating saw to separate the lower portion of the headboard (shelf project) from the headboard’s upper part, which will become a Christmas Stocking holder.

-Using the saw to remove the spindle alleviates having another hole to fill had I just pulled it out of the hole.
+Using the saw to remove the spindle alleviates the need to fill another hole, which would have been present had I just pulled it out of the hole.

 In addition, the reciprocating saw was used to remove another little bit of the bedpost.